-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 "If you're of African ancestry, the risk from inheriting that gene from both your parents is about a fourth of what it is if you're of European ancestry," he says.

-Figuring out what that is might lead to a drug that would protect all people, Weinberger says.
+Figuring out why that is might lead to a drug that would protect all people, Weinberger says.

 A matter of trust